 Microsol is hence the entity that communicates with the Gold Standard and the VVB.

-The proper implementation of the technologies is performed by the LPPs, which are local organizations working on-site and familiar with the specific project’s regions.
+The proper implementation of the technology is performed by the LPPs, which are local organizations working on-site and familiar with the specific project’s regions.

 They can be, for example: